Loading...

 Stay Hydrated

-Engage in light to moderate physical activity, such as a walk, after your meal to help your body process glucose more efficiently.
+Engage in light physical activity, such as a walk, after your meal.
+This can help lower blood sugar levels by increasing insulin sensitivity.

 healthspan-mbl